kyrylo/system_browser_server/README.md

 ### Nonblocking start

-By default `SystemBrowser.start` blocks current thread.
+By default `SystemBrowser.start` blocks the current thread.
 This is useful if you launch the browser from a small script.
 If you start the browser inside a complex framework such as Rails, blocking may be unwanted.
 In this case start the browser like this: